stitchdata/docs/_account-security/stitch-security.md

           You can also dive into the [PostgreSQL SSL docs](https://jdbc.postgresql.org/documentation/head/ssl.html){:target="new"} to learn more.

-      - question: "Are VPN connections supported?"
+      - question: "Are VPN or reverse SSH tunnel connections supported?"
         anchor: "vpn-connection-support"
         answer: |
-          Not currently.
-If you're interested in adding support for VPN connections, [contact our support team](mailto: {{ site.support }}) with your use case.
-We're always interested in exploring the possibility of the features our customers want, so don't hesitate.
+          If you're interested in custom connection methods like VPN or reverse SSH tunnel, [contact our support team](mailto: {{ site.support }}) with your use case.

   - topic: "Data Access"
     anchor: "stitch-access"